karatasebu/graphql-authentication-api/README.md

 npm i
 ```
 ## Environment
-Change .env.example to .env and type your mongo uri and port
+Change .env.example file to .env and type your mongo uri and port

 ## Start the server